 Need a place quick?
 Here’s the best neighbourhood in Cornwall:

-This vibrant and busy seaside town is also where you can excite your sense and dine on some of the best seafood in the UK.
+This vibrant and busy seaside town is also where you can excite your senses and dine on some of the best seafood in the UK.
 Whether it’s a plate of fish and chips or a bowl of fresh mussels, St Ives is a town where you can eat very well!

 - Choose from a wide selection of beers at Pilchard Press Alehouse Micropub.